Casio PXS7000HM

 Casio Privia Series

-The Privia series is celebrated for its sleek, portable designs without compromising on sound quality.
+The Casio Privia series is celebrated for its sleek, portable designs without compromising on sound quality.
 These pianos are equipped with Casio's advanced AiR (Acoustic and Intelligent Resonator) sound engine, delivering rich and authentic piano tones.
 The Tri-Sensor Scaled Hammer Action II keyboard provides a realistic touch, closely emulating the feel of an acoustic piano.
 This combination of portability and performance makes the Privia series ideal for both home use and stage performances.

 Notable Models: